Carlos Correa Player Props: Twins vs. Guardians

 Carlos Correa At The Plate

-- Correa has had at least one RBI in 30.6% of his games this season (15 of 49), with two or more RBI seven times (14.3%).
-He has also accounted for three or more of his team's runs in two contests.
+- Correa has driven home a run in 15 games this season (30.6%), including more than one RBI in 14.3% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.